Auzarius/comet-node/README.md

 - [ ] Add the ability to disable a user account without deletion (this would be to maintain records)
 - [ ] Rewrite node code-base for the project to clean it up.
 Likely using a few of the new ES6 features like promises to remove the nested callbacks.
 - [ ] Commit default MySQL database structure and data.

-##Links
-- The live version is almost always running at: http://inshop.auzarius.com/
-- The development version is usually running at: http://dev.auzarius.com/
-  - For the dev version you can login using admin for the username and password for the password.